 Hours worked

-Illinois required employee to pay employees for all hours worked.
+Illinois requires employee to pay employees for all hours worked.
 Illinois defines hours worked as all time employees are required to be on duty, on the employer’s premises, at another prescribed place of work, and any additional time they are required or permitted to work.
 It includes meal periods and time spent by employees on-call away from the employer’s premises if such time is spent predominantly for the benefit of the employer instead of for the employee.
 IL Admin.
 Code 210.110

 Workweek